 These channels are, again, great for office workers.
 They are optimal for teams that need to collaborate online.
 But frontline workers aren’t using computers to do their jobs, so it’s another channel that this group doesn’t need and doesn’t really have access to in the first place.
 They are also expensive when rolled out at scale.
 Microsoft Teams can cost $4 – $10 per employee per month depending on your plan.
 At a 5,000-person organization, that is $20,000 – $50,000 every month.
 These tools also aren’t branded and can have limited storage capacity, so they have limits beyond collaboration and chat functionality.

 Other notable features include:

-Targeting: The ability to target comms only to impacted groups is a game changer.
-This improves the relevancy of communication being sent to your teams, so they are more likely to engage with the message and take action afterwards.
+The ability to target comms only to impacted groups is a game-changer.
+This improves the relevancy of communication being sent to your teams, so they are more likely to engage with the message and take action afterward.
 It also helps prevent panic in a crisis, by only sending crisis comms to affected employees.
 With theEMPLOYEEapp, you can target every type of message—posts, folders, events, alerts, etc.

-Calendar: Field-based employees rarely have access to Town Halls and other culture-building events.
-But with a business app, you can give them access to their own events calendar and be able to pull them in to company-wide events like Town Halls, earnings calls, and more informal leadership chats.
+Field-based employees rarely have access to Town Halls and other culture-building events.
+But with a business app, you can give them access to their own events calendar and be able to pull them into company-wide events like Town Halls, earnings calls, and more informal leadership chats.